p-h-c-s/rust-1brc/README.md

 ## Notes

 I wanted to avoid using any external crates.
 The only exception was `libc` which provides cross-platform C bindings so we could call `mmap`.

+### Faster hashing

+The standard-library's HashMap doesn't implement the fastest hash algorithm for our use case.
+We can use crates like hashbrown to leverage faster (but DoS vulnerable) hashing algorithms.
+The branch `phcs/hashbrown-version` uses that crate and gets a speed-up of 2 seconds in my machine.
+It reaches read-speeds of 900Mb/s.